Leopold1423/optfp/readme.md

-## MPE
+## OptFP
 This repository contains the implementation of submission paper:
-Mixed-Precision Embeddings for Large-Scale Recommendation Models.
+Optimizing Feature Precision for Deep Recommendation Models.

 ### Data Preprocessing